coderpatros/docker-nginx-waf/README.md

 ## Tags

-There are currently two moving tags, `latest` and `1-latest`.
+There are currently four moving tags, `latest`, `stable`, `next` and `dev`.

-I recommend tracking `1-latest` as I won't add any breaking changes to it.
+`stable` is the recommended tag to use.
+Builds with this tag have passed both functional and performance tests.

+`next` has passed functional tests, but not performance tests.

+`dev`, well, it's all in the name.

 ## Usage